b-cubed-eu/virtual-suitability-cube/README.md

 # [4] "Ophrys apifera Huds."
 "Paris quadrifolia L."
 ```
 ### MaxEnt model for each species
-The function takes predictors and occurrences to build a MaxEnt model for each species.
+The function takes predictors and occurrences to build a MaxEnt model (enmSdmX R package) for each species.
 Models are then saved and can be used for predicting in a new area.
 The output contains also prediction maps.

 ``` r
 # creating SDMs with MaxEnt for many species in the same area, with the same predictors
 sdms <- create_sdm_for_species_list(species, clima_train, background_points = 10000, predictors = names(clima_train))